Marks Required in NEET 2026 for MBBS Abroad

 • SC/ST/OBC : 96/720

-Most of you would have noticed yourself what we wanted to show by showing the last 7 year’s NEET scores.
-Well if not, there has been an uprising trend noticeable from 2018 till 2024 in general with just few exceptions.
-The qualifying marks/cut-off marks that were as low as 119 & 96 in 2018 reached up to 161 (General) & 127 (SC/ST/OBC) in 2024.
+Most of you would have noticed yourself what we wanted to show by showing the last 8 years’ NEET scores.
+Well if not, there has been an uprising trend noticeable from 2018 till 2025 in general with some exceptions.
+The qualifying marks/cut-off marks that were as low as 119 & 96 in 2018 have been slowly increasing over time with peak scores of 162 (General) & 127 (SC/ST/OBC) in 2024.
+The qualifying marks/cut-off dipped to it’s lowest ever in NEET 2022 with a score of 107 & 93 marks.

-How much minimum score should the students target in NEET 2025 to study MBBS abroad ?
+How much minimum score should the students target in NEET 2026 to study MBBS abroad ?

-Staying in the 50th Percentile (General category) simple means that if there are 24 Lac students appearing, then you have to stay in the top 12 Lac students.
-That’s it !
-The cut-off marks are simply the 50th percentile’s last rank holder’s marks i.e. student who will have approx. 12th Lac rank.
+The cut-off marks are simply the 50th percentile’s last rank holder’s marks i.e. student who will have approx. 10 Lac rank.
 So, prepare well and try your best to “stay in the top 50% students”.

-If you are able to qualify NEET 2025, you will have diverse options of top government medical universities to choose from.
+If you are able to qualify NEET 2026, you will have diverse options of top government medical universities to choose from.
 The fees of each country in tabular format & details of all it’s medical universities that accept students from India can be checked from the below links :

-We wish you best of luck in your preparation for NEET 2025 & hope that you qualify NEET exam with good scores !
+We wish you best of luck in your preparation for NEET 2026 & hope that you qualify NEET exam with good scores !